 4004.
 Is there a cycle?

-The directed graph is given.
-Determine, does it contain a cycle.
+A directed graph is given.
+Determine whether it contains a cycle.

 Output.
-Print 0 if there is no cycle in the graph and 1 if cycle exists.
+Print 0 if the graph contains no cycles, and 1 if there is at least one cycle.

 Sample input 1